Tides Foundation: Reception and image

 Democratic Senator Sheldon Whitehouse described Tides as a dark money group on the left, similar to those on the right.
-The Black Lives Matter Global Network Foundation sued Tides in 2024, alleging mismanagement of donations.
-In 2020, BLM was the recipient of $90 million in donations but did not have tax-exempt status.
-They used Tides to invest some of the funds and access financial services.
-The two groups had been partners, with Tides acting as the fiscal sponsor for the Black Lives Matter Global Network Foundation while it awaited tax-exempt status.
-Black Lives Matter ended its partnership with Tides in 2022 and accused Tides of refusing to transfer millions to the group.
-Tides denied the allegations, saying the money was reserved in the Black Lives Matter Support Fund for smaller chapters like the Black Lives Matter Grassroots organization, which was no longer part of the Black Lives Matter Global Network Foundation.
+The Black Lives Matter Global Network Foundation (BLM GNF) sued Tides in 2024 for alleged mismanagement of donations and improperly withholding managed funds.
+BLM GNF voluntarily dismissed its suit against Tides, with prejudice, and retracted all claims and allegations as part of the settlement in 2026.

 Advocacy Fund

 Tides is affiliated with the Tides Advocacy Fund (also known as Tides Advocacy), a liberal lobbying group.
 In the 2012 election cycle, the Advocacy Fund gave $11.5 million to 501(c)(4) organizations, including $2 million to the League of Conservation Voters, $1.8 million to America Votes and $1.3 million to the Center for Community Change.
 The Advocacy Fund has also supported the environmentally-focused groups Bold Nebraska, National Wildlife Federation Action Fund, NRDC Action Fund, and the Sierra Club.

 The Advocacy Fund contributed to campaigns opposing Colorado Amendment 46, Colorado Amendment 47, Colorado Amendment 49 and Colorado Amendment 54 in 2008.
 The Advocacy Fund distributed $11.8 million in grants in 2013 to groups promoting mass amnesty for illegal immigrants, increased worker protections, chemical safety legal reform, and increased investment in the solar energy industry.